-8 Keys to Knowing God’s Will For Your Life
+8 Steps to Knowing God’s Will For Your Life

 - Chris Russell Pastor, Veritas Church

 When I was a young man, I seemed to continually wrestle with knowing God’s will for my life.
 I wanted more than anything to follow His plan.
 Interestingly, now that I’m “old” (currently 47 years old), I still wrestle with doing His will in my life.
 I have come to learn that this is not just something that a young person does early in life; it is a lifelong pursuit in order to stay in the exact center of His plan and to trust in it!

 So, then, how can we know God’s plan for our lives?
 Over the past twenty-five years that I have been in ministry, I have discovered eight vital keys to knowing God’s will and plan for your life.
 Here they are:

 And so you must cultivate your relationship with God.
 You must seek to know Him and not just seek to know about Him.

 You will cultivate that relationship best by spending time in His Word, taking time for prayer, and taking every opportunity you can to be involved in church and small group Bible study opportunities.
 When you seek these disciplines in your life, God will begin the first steps to revealing His plan to you.